-When TIERART opened a new big cat station in the summer of 2015, it was decided the facility would be even better for the tigeress.
+When TIERART Wild Animal Sanctuary opened a new big cat station in the summer of 2015, it was decided the facility would be even better for the tigeress.
 She was transferred to her new home!

 Cara had developed friendly people-orientated nature when she hears something happening in the vicinity of her enclosure, she is always curious and checks out what is happening.
 She enjoys greeting people at the fence of the enclosure with the typical 'tiger puff', and even lays down on her back as if asking for a scratch.

-It wasn't long before she became a favourite of the visitors at the centre due to her great nature!
+It wasn't long before she became a favourite of the visitors at the sanctuary due to her great nature!

 Update June 2020

 In December 2019, Cara underwent some specialist dental treatment, as she had damage to one of her upper canine teeth.
 On an honorary basis, the Danish specialist for animal dentistry, Jens Ruhnau and his team travelled to TIERART to prepare and treat Cara.
 Cara's tooth was crowned in gold.

 However, sadly for Cara, it wasn't a long-term success as the damage of the underlying tooth was just too great and she lost her upper canine!
 The crown and tooth were found in her enclosure in the morning.